ctrl-vi/cse480e-accessibility/GSBA Accessibility Assessment/GSBA UARs.md

 ### Relationships to other problems reported (if relevant)

-This is related to the issue of skipped headers (as perhaps some of the skipped headers are contained within the images) as well as the examples of MISSING alt text.
+This is related to issue ST-02 of skipped headers (as perhaps some of the skipped headers are contained within the images) as well as the examples of MISSING alt text (AT-00).